Answers to Frequently Asked Questions

 No, the Town of Canandaigua does not offer curbside pickup of brush or leaves.
 Residents can drop off brush, leaves, grass clippings and Christmas trees at the Transfer Station during regular facility hours at no cost.
 DO NOT RAKE LEAVES INTO GUTTERS OR TO ROADSIDE.

-Can I get mulch and stone from the Town?
+Can I get mulch from the Town?

 I want to re-do my landscaping, are there restrictions close to the road?